rosehgal/BinExp/README.md

 > Also there are very few descriptive blogs/tutorials that had helped me exploiting a given binary.
 > I have come up with consolidation of Modern exploitation techniques (in the form of tutorial) that will allow you to understand exploitation from scratch.

+I will be using [vagrant file](Vagrantfile) to setup the system on virtual box.
+To do  the same in your system follow:
+1. `vagrant up`
+2. `vagrant ssh`

 ## Topics

 1. **[Lecture 1.](Lecture1/README.md)**